-The Endpoint model test bench for the Virtex-7 FPGAs Integrated Block for PCI Express in Root Port configuration is a simple example test bench that connects the Configurator example design and the PCI Express Endpoint model allowing the two to operate like two devices in a physical system.
+The Endpoint model test bench for the core in Root Port configuration is a simple example test bench that connects the Configurator example design and the PCI Express Endpoint model allowing the two to operate like two devices in a physical system.
 As the Configurator example design consists of logic that initializes itself and generates and consumes bus traffic, the example test bench only implements logic to monitor the operation of the system and terminate the simulation.